ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/predicting-airline-delays-using-sparkr/tutorial.md

 As you can see here, smaller city Origin(SNA) has a least delay ratio.

-## Step 5 : Regression Model to Predict Airline Delays
+## Step 5 : Regression Model to Predict Airline Delay

 Now that we have explored the data, let’s predict how much delayed the flight would be.
 SparkR allows the fitting of generalized linear models over DataFrames using the glm() function.
 Under the hood, SparkR uses MLlib to train a model of the specified family.
 The gaussian and binomial families are supported in 1.6 version.
 We are going to choose some variables as independent variables to predict the output variable which in our case is ARR_DELAY.

 `train_df_glm <- glm(ARR_DELAY ~ MONTH + DEP_HOUR + DEP_DELAY + WEEKEND + ORIGIN + DEST, data = train_df,  family = "gaussian")``